 The most common cause of lumbar

-These changes include thickening of soft tissues and a gradual deterioration of
+These changes include thickening of soft tissues, development of bony spurs, and gradual breakdown of

 be an inherited condition.